- TLDR

 Ways to Print a Struct

-refuse to print pointer field, while it is a very common situation in Go.
+Since fmt refuse to print pointer field, while it is a very common situation in Go.
 What if we want to print it, and it is actually very normal case such as in debuging and logging.

 I have come up with some ways to do it.

-lib, and print its output.- Same way it that we can use
+spewis a common lib to print go structs recursive.
+We can callspewlib, and print its output.- Same way it that we can use

-to marshal structs and print its result, if the fields we need are export fields, becausejson
+jsonto marshal structs and print its result, if the fields we need are export fields, becausejsondonnt marshal unexport fields. - Also we can implement

 |